Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and complexity: parameterized by solution size is FPT on interval graphs

 \subsection{The algorithm}

 We are now ready to describe our algorithm.

-\begin{theorem} \PBMD{} can be solved in time $2^{O(k^4)}n$ on interval graphs, i.e. it is FPT on this class when parameterized by the solution size $k$. \end{theorem} \begin{proof} Let $(\mathscr{P},\mathcal{X})$ be a path-decomposition of $G^4$ (which by Proposition~\ref{prop:order-in-power} is an interval graph) obtained using Proposition~\ref{prop:path-dec}.
+\begin{thm} \PBMD{} can be solved in time $2^{O(k^4)}n$ on interval graphs, i.e. it is FPT on this class when parameterized by the solution size $k$. \end{thm} \begin{proof} Let $(\mathscr{P},\mathcal{X})$ be a path-decomposition of $G^4$ (which by Theorem~\ref{prop:order-in-power} is an interval graph) obtained using Proposition~\ref{prop:path-dec}.

 The algorithm is a bottom-up dynamic programming on $(\mathscr{P},\mathcal{X})$.
-By Proposition~\ref{prop:path-dec}(b), every bag of $(\mathscr{P},\mathcal{X})$ is a clique of $G^4$ (i.e. a subgraph of diameter at most~$4$ in $G$) and hence by Lemma~\ref{lemma:bnded-diameter-subgraph}, it has $O(k^2)$ vertices.
+By Proposition~\ref{prop:path-dec}(b), every bag of $(\mathscr{P},\mathcal{X})$ is a clique of $G^4$ (i.e. an induced subgraph of diameter at most~$4$ in $G$) and hence by Lemma~\ref{lemma:bnded-diameter-subgraph}, it has $O(k^2)$ vertices.
 Thanks to Lemma~\ref{lemma:equiv-distances-right-leftmost-paths}, we can ``localize'' the problem by considering for separation, only pairs of vertices present together in the current bag.
 Let us now be more precise.

 For a node $t$ in $\mathscr{P}$, we denote by $\mathcal P(X_t)$ the pairs of intervals in $X_t$ that are at distance at most~$2$ (in $G$).

 For each node $t$, we compute a set of \emph{configurations} using the configurations of the child of $t$ in $\mathscr{P}$.
 A configuration contains full information about the local solution on $X_t$, but also stores necessary information about the vertex pairs that still need to be separated.
 More precisely, a configuration $C=(\mS,\msep,\msepr,\mcnt)$ of $t$ is a tuple where: